open-risk/open-risk/README.md

 ### Welcome to the open future of risk management! 👋

+This collection of open source tools supports our overall mission.
+There are many more tools comming so check frequently :-)

+- For the big picture check our [blog](https://www.openriskmanagement.com/)
+- For knowledge base, head to the [Open Risk Manual](https://www.openriskmanual.org/wiki/Main_Page)
+- For training, we have the [Open Risk Academy](https://www.openriskacademy.com/)

 <!--
 **open-risk/open-risk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.